 It tells the Nativity story very well.

-"What Child is This" is a Christmas song set to the melody and chords of an older song, Greensleeves.
+"What Child is This" is a Christmas song set to the melody and chords of an older song from the time of King Henry the Eighth, Greensleeves.

 A "teacher's part" on the bottom two staffs, and the student's part with simple broken chords above.